yanitzatrosel/SIRS-MRI/README.md

 ## Background theory

-Stimulus-Induced Rotary Saturation (SIRS) is a potential method to directly measure neuronal current.
+Stimulus-Induced Rotary Saturation (SIRS) is a potential method to directly measure neuronal current using Bruker MRI (Note: report power of magnet)

 ## Pulse program

+The in

 Notes: